Rainekie/Rais-portfolio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Rai Sato (佐藤 来) is an internship student at [Okinawa Institute of Science and Technology](https://www.oist.jp/), Japan (September 2021 -).
-I am also working on [GATARI Inc.](https://gatari.co.jp/) as a product engineer.
+Rai Sato (佐藤 来) is a lab technician at [Okinawa Institute of Science and Technology](https://www.oist.jp/), Japan (May 2022 -).

-My research focuses on the temporal synchrony between vibrotactile and auditory, and the interactive auditory training using biosignals such as an electroencephalogram (EEG).
-I also have technical skills in music recording and audio engineering, especially 5.1 ch surround system, and more immersive sound technologies such as Ambisonics and 22.2 ch multi channel audio system.
+My primary research objective and interest lie in understanding the human ability to perceive reality.

+Human beings use their senses to gather information about the outside world, analyze multimodal inputs, and respond appropriately.

+We try to evoke the computationally created real worlds by providing recipients with a variety of sensory information based on their sensory processing mechanisms.

+However, many scientific mechanisms remain unclear; for instance, What kind of stimulus presentation can most efficiently present reality?
+How do people perceive reality from presented sensory information?.

+To reveal these questions, I am currently focusing on these research themes;
+- Temporal integration of multi-sensory inputs
+- Enhance Audio Augmented Reality using real-time reverberation processing based on physical room attributes
+- Sensory Substitution device
+- Relation between brain activities and selective attention

+See this page for detailed overviews of these research themes.